mahoney1/test/setup_newmodel.md

 7. Open another terminal, this time the directory should be `chaincode-docker-devmode` and run the following command:

+        ```
+       cd ../chaincode-docker-devmode

        CORE_PEER_ADDRESS=peer:7051 peer chaincode install -l node -n mycontract -v v0 -p updatevalues

+       ```

-    This installs the chaincode on the peer (via the shared docker volume with the CLI container)
+    This installs the chaincode package on the peer (via the shared docker volume with the CLI container)

 8. Next, we need to instantiate the chaincode on the channel, using the following command (it requires the namespace prefix, with no arguments):